Pre-pitched tents will be available to rent around Glastonbury-on-sea

 Eavis added: “The pier was excellent this year, really excellent, and next year it’s going to be even better.”

-In addition to also revealing Wolf Alice as the first band to be confirmed for Glastonbury 2020 and that a “big, big band” is set to be reform especially for this year’s Pilton Party (who’s identity would be revealed at 6am on the day of the event) – Michael Eavis also confirmed that all of Glastonbury 2019’s new attractions, such as the pier and the latest edition of Block 9 with its new arena, will be returning for Glastonbury 2020 next summer – saying: “I genuinely think 2019 was the best Glastonbury ever and it’ll be very very difficult to run a better one.
+In addition to also revealing Wolf Alice as the first band to be confirmed for Glastonbury 2020, and that a “big, big band” is set to reform especially for this year’s Pilton Party (who’s identity would be revealed at 6am on the day of the event – September 6, 2019) – Michael Eavis also confirmed that all of Glastonbury 2019’s new attractions, such as The Pier and the latest edition of Block9 with its new arena, will be returning for Glastonbury 2020 – saying: “I genuinely think 2019 was the best Glastonbury ever and it’ll be very very difficult to run a better one.

 “There was so much stuff we did which we probably should have saved for next year, to be honest.